Uri Zvi Greenberg: Biography

-Uri Zvi Greenberg was born in the Galician town Bilyi Kamin, in Austria-Hungary, into a prominent Hasidic family.
-He was raised in Lemberg (Lwów) where he received a traditional Jewish religious education.
+Uri Zvi Greenberg was born in Bilyi Kamin, Galicia, Austria-Hungary (now in Ukraine, to a prominent Hasidic family.
+He was raised in Lemberg (now Lviv, Ukraine), and received a traditional Jewish religious education.

-In 1915, he was drafted into the Austrian army and fought in the First World War.
-His experience at the fording of the Save River, where many of his comrades in arms died or were severely wounded, affected him deeply, and appeared in his future writings for years to come.
+He was drafted into the Austrian army in 1915, and fought in World War I. While fording the Sava River under heavy Serbian fire, many of his comrades in arms died, or were severely wounded.
+The experience deeply affected him, and appeared in his writings for years to come.
+He deserted towards the end of the war in 1918, and fled to Lemberg.
 After returning to Lemberg, he was witness to the pogroms of November 1918.
 Greenberg and his family miraculously escaped being shot by Polish soldiers celebrating their victory over the Ukrainians, an experience which convinced him that all Jews living in the “Kingdom of the Cross” faced physical annihilation.

-Greenberg moved to Warsaw in 1920, where he wrote for the radical literary publications of young Jewish poets.
-After a brief stay in Berlin, he immigrated to Mandatory Palestine (the Land of Israel) in 1923.

-Greenberg spent most of the 1930s in Poland, working as a Revisionist-Zionist activist until the time when the Second World War erupted in 1939.
-At the outset of the war, Greenberg was able to escape and moved to Mandatory Palestine.
+He moved to Warsaw in 1920, where he wrote for the radical literary publications of young Jewish poets.
+After a brief stay in Berlin, he made aliyah to the Land of Israel (then Mandatory Palestine) in 1924.
+He went back to Poland in the 1930s, working as a Revisionist-Zionist activist until World War II erupted in 1939, when he returned to Israel.
 His parents and sisters remained behind and were subsequently murdered during the Holocaust.

-In 1950, Greenberg married Aliza, with whom he had three daughters and two sons.
+He married Aliza in 1950, and had three daughters and two sons.
 He added "Tur-Malka" to the family name, but continued to use "Greenberg" to honor family members who were murdered in the Holocaust.
 Greenberg was a resident of Ramat Gan.
+He was awarded the Israel Prize in 1957 for contributions to Hebrew literature, and the Knesset held a special session to honor him on his 80th birthday in 1976.